FJortay/DIOS-Operating-System/README.md

 #### 2.1.
 Decentralized, Self-Organizing Architecture

-- ***No Central Authority:*** All services (DNS, authentication, AI, etc.) are distributed among the nodes, ensuring that no single point of control exists.
+- ***No Central Authority:***
+  All services—from DNS and authentication to AI processing—are distributed among nodes, eliminating any single point of control.

-- ***Auto-Organization and Self-Healing:*** The network dynamically incorporates new nodes, redistributes tasks, and manages failures autonomously, without centralized oversight.
+- ***Auto-Organization and Self-Healing:***
+  The network dynamically incorporates new nodes, redistributes tasks, and autonomously manages failures.

 #### 2.2.
 Collective Intelligence and Load Distribution

-- ***Distributed AI:*** Nodes collaborate using federated learning and similar techniques to process data and perform computations, ensuring scalable and efficient resource utilization.
+- ***Distributed AI:***
+  Nodes collaborate through federated learning and related techniques, ensuring scalable data processing and efficient resource utilization.

-- ***Data Redundancy:*** Information is stored in a distributed fashion to enhance resilience, ensuring continuous service even if individual nodes go offline.
+- ***Data Redundancy:***
+  Information is stored in a distributed manner, bolstering resilience and ensuring continuous operation even if individual nodes fail.

 #### 2.3.
 Adaptation to Wireless WAN Constraints

-- ***Dynamic Connectivity:*** The system is designed to manage multi-hop wireless communications and adapt to changing network conditions (e.g., node mobility, fluctuating bandwidth).
+- ***Dynamic Connectivity:***
+  The system is designed to handle multi-hop wireless communications, adapting in real time to fluctuating network conditions.

-- ***Energy Efficiency:*** Optimized resource and power management allows operation on devices with limited power, ensuring sustained performance of low-power nodes.
+- ***Energy Efficiency:***
+  Optimized resource and power management enables sustained performance on devices with limited energy supplies.

 #### 2.4.
 Security, Identity, and Privacy

-- ***Robust Authentication:*** Each node possesses a self-sovereign identity secured via cryptographic protocols.
+- ***Robust Authentication:***
+  Each node is assigned a self-sovereign identity, safeguarded through advanced cryptographic protocols.

-- ***End-to-End Security:*** All communications and transactions (including voting and payments) are encrypted and continuously monitored for threats.
+- ***End-to-End Security:***
+  All communications and transactions—including voting and payments—are encrypted and continuously monitored for potential threats.

 #### 2.5.
 Modularity and Open Source Evolution

-- ***Modular Design:*** The system is architected as independent, interoperable modules that can be updated or replaced as technology evolves.
+- ***Modular Design:***
+  The architecture consists of independent, interoperable modules that can be updated or replaced as technology advances.

-- ***Free Software Commitment:*** Every module is developed and maintained as free/open source software, promoting transparency, collaboration, and adaptability.
+- ***Free Software Commitment:***
+  Every component is developed as open source, ensuring transparency, collaboration, and long-term adaptability.

 ---